domschl/syncognite/README.md

 ## History

+* 2022-03-23: Archive-branch for the previous version of Syncognite that included some CUDA and OpenCL code, which is being removed for v2.
 * 2021-10-10: Moved CI from travis (defunct) to github workflows.
 Valgrind currently disabled.
 * 2021-08-21: eigen update to 3.4 release
 * 2021-07-19: eigen update to 3.4rc1